bogdankharchenko/typed-laravel-settings/README.md

 #### Get Settings

-When a setting is retrieved from the database, it will overwrite the default setting.
+Creating a helper function on your allows us to access strongly typed settings.
-Create a helper function on your model, which allows us to access strongly typed settings.
+When a setting is retrieved from the database, it will overwrite the default setting on the class.

 ```php
 class User extends Model